 Data processing, hosting, and related services were back in the top five sectors from Q4 2016, highlighting Dubai’s readiness for the digital economy.
 As many as 67 percent of all FDI projects in Q2 2017 were in the high and medium technology domain and accounted for 14 percent of total FDI capital coming into Dubai in the quarter.
 The Smart Dubai Office estimates that its open data initiative will add USD 2.8 billion to the economy by 2021.

 The top sectors by FDI capital accounted for 95 percent of total FDI inflows and 35 percent of total projects in Q2 2017.
 The construction sector received the largest inflows from the top source countries.
 Digital infrastructure continued to receive consistent investment.

 These infrastructure investments are catering to the demand for a more diverse project base as has been evident in previous quarters.

 The top five source countries by FDI capital accounted for 88.3 percent of all FDI flows into Dubai and 60 percent of all FDI projects.
-The US and the UK continued to be the top investors for a fourth quarter in a row and accounted for 31.7 percent of high and medium technology FDI projects in Dubai.
+The US and the UK continued to be the top investors for the fourth quarter in a row and accounted for 31.7 percent of high and medium technology FDI projects in Dubai.
 They were followed by India, France, and Germany.